firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 ## Primary index examples

-This section demonstrates different primary indexes created on a fact table, `site_sales`, created with the DDL and sample values shown below.
+This section demonstrates different primary indexes created on a fact table, `totalscore`, created with the DDL and sample values shown below.

 ### Example fact table
 {: .no_toc}